 The Capabilities and Conditions Axis

-The vertical axis of the K-Shape represents the full bell-curve of capabilities and conditions you are using the technology includes:
+The vertical axis of the K-Shape represents the full bell curve of capabilities and conditions among the people using the technology, including:

-• Do you have enough layout work on a given project and for the whole company to make the technology investment worthwhile even assuming you can get the whole system working right?
-If you have 100,000 points or more to layout per year, and your project schedules allow at least a few hundred points to be laid out at a time, then the investment is likely worth it.
-What are those numbers for the technology you are looking at?
-Vendor invoices and checks per month?
-Yards of dirt moved?
-Quantity of 1.5" or larger conduit bends required per week?
-If your total throughput isn't enough, many technologies just don't pencil out - they hit the bottom half of the K-Shaped curve.
+Do you have enough layout work on a given project and across the company to make the technology investment worthwhile, even assuming you can get the entire system working correctly?
+If you have 100,000 points or more to lay out per year, and your project schedules allow at least a few hundred points to be laid out at a time, the investment is likely worth it.
+What are the equivalent numbers for the technology you are considering?
+Vendor invoices processed per month?
+Cubic yards of dirt moved?
+The number of 1.5-inch or larger conduit bends required each week?
+If your total throughput is not high enough, many technologies simply do not pencil out.
+They end up in the bottom half of the K-shaped curve.

-• Do you have the right capabilities in your team including those that design the overall workflow and manage the process including quality control, troubleshooting, and continuous improvement?
-This is a lot more than having a person who is "good with computers" - it is about every part of the system working together and validation at each step.
-One thing missed in the earliest parts of the workflow can easily lead to thousands of points all in the wrong spot with installation following and the error only caught when there is a physical conflict.
-Rework must be factored into measure overall productivity.
-It isn't about how fast the building was scanned, hours spent on the model, or efficiency of point layout.
-It is the total production output average across all crews - not just your best crews.
+Do you have the right capabilities on your team, including those who design the overall workflow and manage the process through quality control, troubleshooting, and continuous improvement?
+This requires much more than having someone who is "good with computers."
+It requires every part of the system to work together, with validation at each step.
+A single mistake early in the workflow can result in thousands of points being laid out incorrectly, with installation following behind and the error not discovered until a physical conflict occurs.
+Rework must be factored into the measurement of overall productivity.
+It is not about how quickly the building was scanned, how many hours were spent on the model, or the efficiency of point layout.
+It is about the average total production output across all crews, not just your best crews.

-• Does your team have the desire to adopt this new technology broadly?
-If only a few of your people are using it, then you have this K-Shaped accelerator for a few with the cost of the technology simply being a drag for others.
-We see this quite frequently with accounting, project management, and estimating software.
-A few "Power Users" will utilize most of the functionality and streamline their work.
-For some, they will be using some of the functionality gaining some efficiency but just have that offset by the cost of the technology - this is the "Neutral Performance Band" where you have just shifted dollars from labor to a software company.
-This can make sense over time if labor costs are rising faster than software costs.
-Below this band, you have a range of people who are having their productivity negatively impacted by doing their work twice - once in their "old system" and once for data entry into the new system if it is required for use.
-Managers can't "see" this waste with the usage reports provided by the software company because the software is being used - they can only see it when they take the time to observe the work being done and see that the new technology was the second or third time the foreman made their material list.
+Does your team have the desire to adopt this new technology broadly?
+If only a few people use it, you end up with a K-shaped accelerator for those individuals while the cost of the technology becomes a drag on everyone else.
+We see this frequently with accounting, project management, and estimating software.
+A few "power users" take advantage of most of the functionality and significantly improve their productivity.
+Others use only part of the functionality, gaining enough efficiency to offset the cost of the technology but not enough to create meaningful improvement.
+This is the "Neutral Performance Band," where dollars are simply shifted from labor to a software company.
+That can still make sense if labor costs are rising faster than software costs.
+Below this band are people whose productivity is negatively impacted because they are doing the work twice: once in their old system and again through data entry into the new system.
+Managers often cannot see this waste through software usage reports because the software is being used.
+They only see it when they observe the work itself and realize the new technology represents the second or third time the foreman has created the same material list.

 It is important to realize that these factors change over time.
 For example, we had a contractor that had great project management systems.
 Nearly all their PMs fell into the top-half of the K-Shape.
 The management system including software, meetings, reports, and hierarchy of management worked very well.
 Their project outcomes were great as measured by all factors.
 It was a complicated system but one that everyone understood.